variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Reassemble, install accessories and baffling after overhaul.
 Prepare engine for installation
 * Reinstall engine in aircraft
 * Rig all systems to include prop, throttle, mixture, and cowl flaps
-* Perform engine run-up
+* Perform engine runup
 * Troubleshoot&nbsp;

 ### Paint/Detail

-Painting and detailing include prepping the aircraft for paint, matching & mixing paint, painting, finishing, and detailing.
-The following tasks are a part of the job:
+Painting/detailing work consists of the following tasks:

 * Prepping aircraft for paint-Washing, scuffing, sanding, wiping down, taping, covering, laying out stripes, chemical stripping, and priming
 * Matching and mixing paint-using paint codes and using the color analyzer